 and \eqref{eq:103}, respectively.
 We choose $\varepsilon$ small enough such that:

 Then $C_0$ and $C_\varepsilon$ are positive.
 By integrating the differential inequality \eqref{eq:104} over $(r, T)$ for arbitrary $r \in (0, T)$, we deduce \eqref{eq:102}. \end{proof}

-To estimate the integral terms on the right-hand side of \eqref{eq:102}, the following proposition proves the existence, uniqueness, and requisite critical bounds for the solution of the degenerate elliptic equation associated with \eqref{eq:p1}. \begin{proposition} Suppose that $\sigma$ is (WD) or (SD).
+To estimate the integral terms on the right-hand side of relation \eqref{eq:102}, the following proposition proves the existence, uniqueness, and requisite critical bounds for the solution of a degenerate elliptic equation. \begin{proposition} Suppose that the function $\sigma$ is (WD) or (SD).
 Define:

 for all $y \in H^2_{\sigma,0}(0,1)$.
 The norms $|||\cdot|||, \text{ and } \lVert \, \cdot \,\lVert_{2, \sigma}$ are equivalent on $H^2_{\sigma,0}(0,1)$.
 In addition, for all $\lambda, \mu \in \mathbb{R}$, the variational problem